C.A.R.’s Fair Housing Day is back!

 Speaker(s):

-Amanda Byun, Senior Counsel at California Association of REALTORS®
+Amanda Byun, Senior Counsel with the Member Legal Services Department at California Association of REALTORS®

 Moderator(s):